Behaviour therapy: Assessment

 Behaviour therapists complete a functional analysis or a functional assessment that looks at four important areas: stimulus, organism, response and consequences.
 The stimulus is the condition or environmental trigger that causes behaviour.
 An organism involves the internal responses of a person, like physiological responses, emotions and cognition.
 A response is the behaviour that a person exhibits and the consequences are the result of the behaviour.
 These four things are incorporated into an assessment done by the behaviour therapist.

 Most behaviour therapists use objective assessment methods like structured interviews, objective psychological tests or different behavioural rating forms.
 These types of assessments are used so that the behaviour therapist can determine exactly what a client's problem may be and establish a baseline for any maladaptive responses that the client may have.
 By having this baseline, as therapy continues this same measure can be used to check a client's progress, which can help determine if the therapy is working.
 Behaviour therapists do not typically ask the why questions but tend to be more focused on the how, when, where and what questions.
 Tests such as the Rorschach inkblot test or personality tests like the MMPI (Minnesota Multiphasic Personality Inventory) are not commonly used for behavioural assessment because they are based on personality trait theory assuming that a person's answer to these methods can predict behaviour.
-Behaviour assessment is more focused on the observations of a persons behaviour in their natural environment.
+Behaviour assessment is more focused on the observations of a person's behaviour in their natural environment.

 Behavioural assessment specifically attempts to find out what the environmental and self-imposed variables are.
 These variables are the things that are allowing a person to maintain their maladaptive feelings, thoughts and behaviours.
 In a behavioural assessment "person variables" are also considered.
 These "person variables" come from a person's social learning history and they affect the way in which the environment affects that person's behaviour.
 An example of a person variable would be behavioural competence.
 Behavioural competence looks at whether a person has the appropriate skills and behaviours that are necessary when performing a specific response to a certain situation or stimuli.

 When making a behavioural assessment the behaviour therapist wants to answer two questions: (1) what are the different factors (environmental or psychological) that are maintaining the maladaptive behaviour and (2) what type of behaviour therapy or technique that can help the individual improve most effectively.
 The first question involves looking at all aspects of a person, which can be summed up by the acronym BASIC ID.
 This acronym stands for behaviour, affective responses, sensory reactions, imagery, cognitive processes, interpersonal relationships and drug use.